jforward1/Landslide4Sense/README.md

 # Landslide4Sense Modeling

 ## Overview
-This project aims to build a U-Net++ deep learning model to segement landslides from relevant imagery.
-There is also a beginning attempt at trying to predict regions that are most susceptible to landslides.
+This project aims to build a U-Net++ deep learning model to segment landslides from relevant imagery.
+Remotely sensed data from Sentinel-2 is used, along with slope and DEM, to train the model to identify regions that have been affected by landslide activity.
+There is a start to using the model as a means to predict regions most susceptible to landslides as well.

 ---